SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/01-Stack-Last-In-First-Out-LIFO.md

 ## Hints
 - Use a stack, implemented with`ArrayDeque()`
 - Scan through the expression searching for brackets
-   - If you find an opening bracket, push the index into the stack
+   - if you find an opening bracket, push the index into the stack
-   - If you find a closing bracket, pop the top element from the stack.
+   - if you find a closing bracket, pop the top element from the stack.
 This is the index of the opening bracket
-   - Use the current and the popped index to extract the sub-expression [/task-description]
+   - use the current and the popped index to extract the sub-expression [/task-description]
 [code-io /]
 [tests]